bradrhodes/UbuntuDockerSetup/README.md

 # 3. Run the bootstrap script to install prerequisites (including Age)
 ./bootstrap.sh

-# 4. Initialize your Age key (if you don't already have one)
+# 4. Set up your Age key and SOPS configuration
-# On your workstation (not the server):
-age-keygen -o ~/.age/keys.txt
-chmod 600 ~/.age/keys.txt

-# 5. Create .sops.yaml with your public key
-# Get your public key:
-cat ~/.age/keys.txt | grep "public key"
-# Create config/.sops.yaml with:
-echo 'creation_rules:
-  - path_regex: config/private.*\.ya?ml$
-    age: >-
-      PUBLIC_KEY_HERE' > config/.sops.yaml
+./age-key-setup.sh init

-# 6. Initialize your private configuration
+# 5. Initialize your private configuration
 ./manage-secrets.sh init

-# 7. Run the setup
+# 6. Run the setup
 ./server-setup.sh
 ```

+The `age-key-setup.sh` script will automatically:
+- Generate a new Age key pair in `~/.age/keys.txt`
+- Configure SOPS to use your Age public key by creating/updating `.sops.yaml`
+- Set up the necessary environment variable (`SOPS_AGE_KEY_FILE`)
+- Provide instructions for next steps

 ### Additional Server Setup (Using Existing Configuration)